Diageo does $2.1 billion deal for India's United Spirits

 Diageo said it would fund the acquisition with cash and debt and expected no damage to its single-A credit rating - or its ability to make further acquisitions.

-It added that the deal, which values United Spirits at 20 times EBITDA, would increase earnings per share from the second year.
+It added that the deal, which values United Spirits at 20 times EBITDA, would increase earning per share from the second year.

 "Clearly this is a business that can grow very fast and where profitability can double easily within four or five years, so...I don't think this is an expensive deal at all," said Ian Shackleton, analyst at Nomura International.